 Most of us are sharing the joys of parenting with someone we love.
-In rare cases, we’re partnered with our mirror image, but more likely than not, they’re our opposite in many ways.
+In some cases, we’re partnered with our mirror image, but sometimes, parenting can bring out major differences in how we view life.

 Differences are normal

-These differences can manifest in thousands of little ways from which way the towels are hung in the bathroom to whether or not we enjoy the newborn or toddler stage better.
+These differences can manifest in thousands of little ways from how we think the towels should be hung in the bathroom to whether or not we enjoy the newborn or toddler stage better.

-And it’s not always the parent who is the primary carer that feels the burden.
+And it’s not always the primary carer who feels the burden.

 “I felt I was slowly sinking in quicksand”